 Sophie is a Shiba Inu mixed with American Eskimo, commonly referred to as Imo-Inu.
 She graduated from the Brevard County Sheriff's Paws and Stripes Academy in Florida and became a nationally certified multi-disciplinary therapy K-9 team with her handler, Officer Bender, in June 2021.
 When not responding to a crisis, Sophie spends her time visiting officers and 911 telecommunicatiors at the San Marcos Police Department.
 She's also a regular at local emergency rooms and community functions.

 Rindr is a Belgian Malinois.
 He specializes in offering support to veterans and adults in crisis after critical incidents.
 Like Sophie, Rindr is a graduate of the Brevard County Sheriff's Paws and Stripes Academy in Florida.
 He teams up with his handler, Corporal Lee.

 Our officers strive to provide mental health intervention to individuals suffering from mental illness.
 This intervention may include crisis counseling, medical help and stabilization, placement in a mental health facility or treatment center, and providing information and referrals to other helpful service providers.

 Investigative Support and Follow up

-Out Mental Health Officers respond to calls for service on individuals who may be experiencing a mental health related crisis.
-Out Officers also conduct home and follow-up visits to help divert future crisis and calls for service.
+Our officers respond to calls for service regarding individuals who may be experiencing a mental health related crisis.
+We also conduct home and follow-up visits to help divert future crisis and calls for service.